homemadearcade/zero/BACKLOG.md

 TODO TIME PERMITTING BACKLOG

+IDEAS

+Jump Only - control scheme ( allows controlling during jumps only ) Allow changing the rotation speed for Vehicle/Direction

+---

 Timers - A whole timer interface like at the bottom like an editor?

 Choices in dialogue